-Secretary of State for Environment, Food and Rural Affairs and Conservative MP for Surrey Heath
+Chancellor of the Duchy of Lancaster and Conservative MP for Surrey Heath

-Michael Gove is Secretary of State for Environment, Food and Rural Affairs and MP for Surrey Heath.
+Michael Gove is Chancellor of the Duchy of Lancaster and MP for Surrey Heath.

 After graduating from Oxford University, Michael began a career in journalism, culminating in his role as a columnist on The Times newspaper.
 Michael was first elected as MP for Surrey Heath in 2005.
 In 2006 he joined the Conservative front bench as Shadow Housing Minister, and in 2007 he was appointed to the Shadow Cabinet as Shadow Secretary of State for Children, Schools and Families.
 Following the Conservatives’ return to government in 2010, Michael served as Secretary of State for Education, Chief Whip and Lord Chancellor and Secretary of State for Justice.